What is Partial Hospitalization?

 How Much Does a Partial Hospitalization Program Cost?

 Compared to inpatient programs, PHPs require patients to pay less out-of-pocket costs.
-PHPs are often offered on an outpatient basis at reduced rates or on a sliding scale basis.
+PHPs are often offered on an outpatient basis at reduced rates or sliding scales.

-There are alternative sources of funding for people who cannot afford insurance or who do not have private insurance in order to help them pay for treatment.
+There are alternative funding sources for people who cannot afford insurance or do not have private insurance to help them pay for treatment.

 What Is a Day in a Partial Hospitalization Program Like?

 The exact structure of each program will be different, but here is an overview of what a typical day would look like in a PHP:

 - 8:30-10:00 am – Patients attend their daily therapy sessions.